-The rationale for a project that encompasses New Jersey, New York, and the six states of New England is primarily historical, based on the shifting jurisdictional boundaries of the states involved.
+The rationale for a project that encompasses these states is primarily historical, based on the shifting jurisdictional boundaries of the states involved.
 For example, a Massachusetts index, for certain times when slavery existed, would include parts of what is now Maine, New Hampshire and Vermont.
 The Dominion of New England included Massachusetts and extended into Connecticut, Rhode Island, New York and New Jersey.
 A single NESRI database would enable a locality to access enslavement records from the 17th, 18th and 19th centuries for that location regardless of boundary and jurisdiction changes.

 Community or Locality Searches

 By clicking on Find Community or Locality Records

 You can identify a place like the name of a Town or County or an entire state, and see a customized report of the enslavement records for the selected locality.
 Our search tool produces a general report about enslavement in a selected geographical area within the NESRI states.
 If you select only a state you will see all of the records for the state.
 If you also select a county then only that county’s records will be presented, or you can focus in on a particular locality like the name of a town.